Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to your future, grumpy self.
-Future you will thank you (and maybe even buy you coffee).
-Seriously, do it.
-Your past self deserves it."**
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to encounter that "mysterious" error message.
+Someone's probably already written a Stack Overflow answer explaining it with a level of detail that would make a Shakespearean sonnet seem concise.
+Save yourself the frustration (and maybe your hair).

 ---

-### 📅 Last Updated: 2024-12-11 20:11
+### 📅 Last Updated: 2024-12-12 00:48

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!